kluctl/www-kluctl.io/content/en/docs/recipes/advanced-configuration.md

 weight: 30
 ---

-This receipt will try to give best practices on how to achieve advanced configuration that keeps being maintainable.
+This recipe will try to give best practices on how to achieve advanced configuration that keeps being maintainable.

 ## Args as entrypoint